Chrissy Teigen Shares First Ultrasound of Her Baby Boy

 Oh look, it's a face!

 Chrissy Teigen, who is expecting a son in June, took to social media on Saturday to share her first sonogram of her unborn son.
-Teigen, who is married to singer John Legend, gave fans a peek at the baby boy's face—which fans can almost make out in the image in the ultrasound.
+Teigen, who is married to singer John Legend, gave fans a peek at the baby boy's face—which can almost be made out in the ultrasound.

 Along with the photo, the funny lady, who revealed last week that she fears she will suffer from postpartum depression after the birth of her son, wrote on Twitter, "Hello I'm a bebe boy kinda."